TzuriLabs/awesome-cloud-computing/README.md

 - [AWS re:Invent](https://reinvent.awsevents.com/) - Is a learning conference hosted by AWS for the global cloud-computing community.
 - [Microsoft Ignite](https://ignite.microsoft.com/en-US/home) - Is an annual conference for developers, IT professionals and partners, hosted by Microsoft.
 - [OpenInfra](https://openinfra.dev/summit/) - a global collaboration of 110,000 people across 187 countries, builds and operates infrastructure powered by open source software (likes Linux, OpenStack, etc).

+#### Emerging Trends

+> As cloud computing continues to evolve, new trends are shaping the future of how businesses and organizations leverage cloud technologies.
+Here are some key trends to watch:

+- [Serverless Computing](https://aws.amazon.com/serverless/) - Allows you to build and run applications and services without thinking about servers.
+- [Multicloud Strategy](https://cloud.google.com/learn/what-is-multicloud?hl=en) - Multicloud is when an organization uses cloud computing services from at least two cloud providers to run their applications.
+- [Edge Computing](https://aws.amazon.com/what-is/edge-computing/) - Is the process of bringing information storage and computing abilities closer to the devices that produce that information and the users who consume it.
+- [Artificial Intelligence (AI) Integration](https://aws.amazon.com/ai/services/) - AI and machine learning are increasingly integrated into cloud services, allowing for smarter data analysis and automation of business processes.

 ## Contributing